Alibaba injects pharmacy business into HK-listed affiliate in $2.5 billion deal

 The deal, which is subject to approval by independent shareholders of Alibaba Health, is expected to be completed in the third quarter this year, raising Alibaba Group's effective equity ownership of Alibaba Health to about 53 percent from 38 percent and making it a consolidated subsidiary, it said.

-Rivals such as Tencent Holdings (0700.HK), JD.com and Baidu (BIDU.O) have all made moves to get into China's online healthcare market, seen as a potential cure for a fragmented and opaque market controlled by state-run distributors and hospitals.
+Rivals such as Tencent Holdings, JD.com and Baidu have all made moves to get into China's online healthcare market, seen as a potential cure for a fragmented and opaque market controlled by state-run distributors and hospitals.

 "All these online healthcare services will help better integrate asymmetrical and highly fragmented healthcare services in China," said Goldman Sachs healthcare analyst Wei Du in a recent report.